wisemen-digital/vue-core/docs/components/select/app-select.md

 <ComponentPreview name="app-select-multiple" />

 ### With other interactable elements inside the dropdown
-You can add other interactable elements to the dropdown by using the `top` and `bottom` slots.
+You can add other interactable elements to the dropdown by using the `content-top` and `content-bottom` slots.

 <ComponentPreview name="app-select-clear-button" />